nikepan/govkbot/README.md

 This is simple VK.com bot API.

 > At 2019-03-01 VK was restrict messages.send for user_tokens.
 This bot can work with group_token, and access to chat members if has admin rights in chat.
+You can use v1.0.1 also, if you need only user_token access.

 It can: